 Don’t be fooled into thinking just because your product is not made in China or your clients buy your services online that you are immune to COVID-19’s global effects.
 Take, for instance, the limo service I know that has lost 50 percent of its revenue because most of its sales are focused on airport rides.
 The devastating cuts in travel by their biggest business clients has crippled cash flow the last two months as more and more people are fearful of flying.

-This "should have been a client of mine" is riding it out for now, but a few more months of this could prove disastrous.
+This client of mine is riding it out for now, but a few more months of this could prove disastrous.
 What's the problem here?
 Mainly focusing on single sources of income or business models with products or services that don't take advantage of diverse client activity or behavior.